Here’s what this article covers:

 These are similar to regular bonds–long-term loans.
 But under a Sukuk arrangement, the lender does not own a certificate that guarantees periodic payment with interest.
 Rather, they own a part of the asset and gain from the earnings of the asset.

 Let’s break this down further.
-If a regular $10 million bond is issued to build an airport at 10% for 10 years, the borrower is obligated to pay (with the agreed interest) wether the airport makes money or not.
-On the other hand, a Sukuk investor (the lender) gets part payments of the $10 million–every year–without any interests.
+If a regular $10 million bond is issued to build an airport at 10% for 10 years, the borrower is obligated to pay (with the agreed interest) whether the airport makes money or not.
+On the other hand, a Sukuk investor (the lender) gets part payments of the $10 million–every year–without any interest.
 They only gain if the airport makes money–because they own a part of it.

 A key advantage of the Sukuk is that it encourages the fair allocation of returns.
 However, the downside is Sukuk bonds are limited in number.
 Since they must have an underlying asset for investors to own a part in, they can’t be issued easily like regular bonds.